 Referring to the Rockwell C scale, its hardness is 40, which makes it just a bit harder than hardened stainless steel.
 Therefore, cheaper pens still work reliably for at least ten years without an iridium tip for.

-This tells you, that fountain pens from a reliable manufacturer are designed for much longer periods of usability.
+This tells you, that fountain pens from a reliable manufacturer are designed for much more extended periods of usability.
 Iridium is at least ten times harder than gold, thus, as we would say today, a gold nib without a hard metal nib is practically useless.